 Bonnet and posy less vulnerable; well supported on mount; well protected in storage box.

 Designed to reduce handling of the bonnet and to prevent the bonnet from touching the sides of the box.

 The bonnet is part of the collection at Wardown Museum and Gallery.

 Additional information on treatment in Tímár-Balázsy,Á. and Eastop, D. 1998.
 Chemical Principles of Textile Conservation.
 Oxford: Butterworth-Heinemann, p 362 – 368.

-Reproduced courtesy of Museums Luton and the Textile Conservation Centre, University of Southampton.
+Reproduced courtesy of Luton Culture and the Textile Conservation Centre, University of Southampton.
 Textile Conservation Centre, University of Southampton © 2009